vlvovch/SAM/README.md

 ### Material

 - A Wolfram Mathematica notebook [**SAM2.0-conserved**](SAM2.0-conserved.nb) allows one to express cumulants of a conserved quantity measured in the acceptance and constrained by exact global conservation in terms of the unconstrained (''grand-canonical'') cumulants inside and outside the acceptance.
+Calculations proceed recursively up to arbitrary order.
 - A Wolfram Mathematica notebook [**SAM2.0-conserved-and-nonconserved**](SAM2.0-conserved-and-nonconserved.nb) allows one to express the joint cumulants of conserved and non-conserved quantities in the acceptance and constrained by exact global conservation in terms of the unconstrained (''grand-canonical'') joint cumulants inside and outside the acceptance.
+Calculations proceed recursively up to arbitrary order.

 ## Attribution